SJSU-CS-systems-group/dmgInspector/README.md

 <li>The DMG’s plist bytes

 <p>
-These are used to parse the DMG’s dmg.Plist.
+These are used to parse the DMG’s Plist.
 </li>
 </ol>
 </li>